panrach/c43-proj/my-website/README.md

 ### Frontend Setup

-1. Navigate to the `frontend` directory:
+1. Open a new terminal and navigate to the `frontend` directory:
    ```
    cd frontend
    ```